thomasWeise/aitoa/book/structure/README.md

 2. the data structure&nbsp;$\solutionSpace$ representing possible solutions to the problem ([@sec:solutionSpace]), and
 3. the objective function&nbsp;$\objf:\solutionSpace\mapsto\realNumbers$ which rates the quality of the candidate solutions&nbsp;$\solspel\in\solutionSpace$ ([@sec:objectiveFunction]).

-Usually, in order to actually implement an optimization approach, there also will be
+Usually, in order to actually practically implement an optimization approach, there also will be

-1. a search space&nbsp;$\searchSpace$, which can more efficiently be processed by an optimization algorithm under the hood than&nbsp;$\solutionSpace$ ([@sec:searchSpace]),
+1. a search space&nbsp;$\searchSpace$, i.e., a simpler data structure for internal use, which can more efficiently be processed by an optimization algorithm than&nbsp;$\solutionSpace$ ([@sec:searchSpace]),
-2. a representation mapping&nbsp;$\repMap:\searchSpace\mapsto\solutionSpace$, which translates points&nbsp;$\sespel\in\searchSpace$ from the search space&nbsp;$\searchSpace$ to candidate solutions&nbsp;$\solspel\in\solutionSpace$ in the solution space&nbsp;$\solutionSpace$ ([@sec:searchSpace]),
+2. a representation mapping&nbsp;$\repMap:\searchSpace\mapsto\solutionSpace$, which translates "points"&nbsp;$\sespel\in\searchSpace$ from the search space&nbsp;$\searchSpace$ to candidate solutions&nbsp;$\solspel\in\solutionSpace$ in the solution space&nbsp;$\solutionSpace$ ([@sec:searchSpace]),
 3. search operators&nbsp;$\searchOp:\searchSpace^n\mapsto\searchSpace$, which allow for the iterative exploration of the search space&nbsp;$\searchSpace$ ([@sec:searchOperators]), and
-4. a termination criterion, which tells the optimization algorithm when to stop ([@sec:terminationCriterion]).
+4. a termination criterion, which tells the optimization process when to stop ([@sec:terminationCriterion]).

+At first glance, this looks a bit complicated &ndash; but rest assured, it won't be.
 We will explore these structural elements that make up an optimization problem in this chapter, based on a concrete example of the Job Shop Scheduling Problem (JSSP) from [@sec:jsspExample]&nbsp;[@GLLRK1979OAAIDSASAS; @LLRKS1993SASAAC; @L1982RRITTOMS; @T199BFBSP].
-This example should give a reasonable idea about how the definitions can be applied in practice.
+This example should give a reasonable idea about how the structural elements and formal definitions involved in optimization can be realized in practice.
-While any actual optimization problem can require very different data structures and operations from what we will discuss here, the general approach should carry over to many scenarios while also clarifying the above-mentioned key components.
+While any actual optimization problem can require very different data structures and operations from what we will discuss here, the general approach and ideas that we will discuss on specific examples should carry over to many scenarios.

 \relative.input{instance/README.md}
 \relative.input{solutionSpace/README.md}